Position Statement: The Basis of Your Marketing

-While it sounds like a marketing buzzwords, a position statement is an important first step in building your brand, marketing and personality.
-It simply defines who your customer is, what they need and how you are uniquely qualified to deliver a solution for them.
+While it sounds like a marketing buzzword, a position statement is an important first step in building your brand, marketing, and personality.
+It simply defines who your customer is, what they need, and how you are uniquely qualified to deliver a solution for them.

 To build your position statement, start by answering three questions:

 - Who is your customer?
 If you are still saying everyone or anyone, it will be impossible to write a compelling position statement.
 Think about the people who are most likely to buy your product or service.
 A well-written position statement will focus on the needs of that select audience.

 - What problem do you solve?
 One way to approach this part of the statement is to think about what keeps your your customer awake at night.
 What are their most pressing problems?
 When you can articulate their problem, it’s easier to frame the solution.

 - What makes you uniquely qualified to offer a solution?
 Too often, companies fall back on phases like “best,” “leading,” or “high quality.”
 Seriously?
 Which of your competitors won’t claim that?
 Where is the unique element?

 Good position statements may be a little lengthy, but they answer the key questions well.
 Here are two examples which do a good job of answering the questions.
 In both examples the statements are a little long, but there is a enough real information to build on.
 The company names have been changed.